Some Things Happen for a Reason While Others, For Some Reason, Don't Happen

-- Good and bad luck do indeed exist, but in small doses that you must accept and understand.
-That said, everything else that happens around you is something that you are able to control.
+- Good and bad luck does indeed exist, but in small doses that you must accept and understand.
+That said, everything else that happens around you is something that you can control.

-- Now what happens on many occasions is that you’re not fully aware of your ability to control and choose.
+- What happens on many occasions is that you’re not fully aware of your ability to control and choose.

-- Psychologists say that there is a “locus of internal or external control.”
+- Psychologists say there’s a “locus of internal or external control.”
 People with an external locus of control are those who attribute whatever happens to them to chance or to the will of other people.

-- They feel a feeling of helplessness where when something goes wrong or they fail, it’s always due to external factors and never their own fault.
+- They get a feeling of helplessness when something goes wrong or they fail; it’s always due to external factors and never their own fault.

-- This is not adequate.
+- This is not correct.
 Those people need to learn to develop their internal control where they see themselves as being responsible for their own lives.